 Did you know that not all bees live in colonies or build hives in which to live and nest?
-Many bee species are solitary – they live alone and build their nests in tiny places like hollow stems and holes in wood.
-Though they do not make honey, solitary bees are absolutely necessary as pollinators of crops and flowers.
-These bees are usually very docile and peaceful, very reluctant to sting.
+Many bee species are solitary.
+They live alone and build their nests in tiny places like hollow stems and holes in wood.
+Bee hotels replicate this nesting habitat and aid in boosting declining pollinator populations.

-Building bee habitats like this is obviously beneficial to garden plants and to bee populations in general, but they also just look really cool!
+Building bee habitats like this is obviously beneficial to garden plants and to bee populations in general, but they also look really cool!
 Here are 27 awesome bee hotel ideas, from tiny simplicity to grandiose luxury.

 This artistic bee box from Chris Carpenter Garden Design is full of a variety of materials and textures.
 It is for sale on his website, but would also make a great DIY project.

 A bee hotel can be made out of all kinds of materials, as you can see here.
 This house, shared on the Landscape Lover blog, sits in the kitchen garden of Louis XIV’s palace in Versailles.